DiamondLightSource/pymalcolm/docs/index.rst

 JavaScript client and a Java client in `GDA`_.

-Malcolm was created as part of the `Mapping project`_ at `Diamond Light Source`_ in order to improve the performance of continuous scanning.
+Malcolm was created as part of the `Mapping project`_ at `Diamond Light Source`_ in order to improve the performance of continuous scanning, providing a system that could scan arbitrary trajectories like spirals and grids within polygonal regions.

 What can Malcolm do?
 --------------------